 It is the responsibility of the student to obtain an appropriate visa through the nearest United States consulate or embassy.
 For more information, visit the online resources provided for students seeking ESL study provided by International Student Services in the Center for Global Engagement.

-- What does preferred deadline mean?
+- What does priority deadline mean?
 This is the deadline that allows us to guarantee space in classes and dormitories.
 So apply early, and reserve your seat today!